Prompt-Based Continual Learning

 -

-Comparison fairness: Some researchers have argued that comparing prompt-based methods (which use a large pre-trained backbone) against methods that learn from scratch is inherently unfair, as the pre-trained model already contains extensive world knowledge (Kim et al., 2023).
+Comparison fairness: Some researchers have argued that comparing prompt-based methods (which use a large pre-trained backbone) against methods that learn from scratch is inherently unfair, as the pre-trained model already contains extensive world knowledge.
 Benchmarks specifically designed for pre-trained model continual learning are needed.

 -